 Why is it such big news for HIV prevention?

 Since the advent of condoms there hasn’t been a tool as effective as PrEP.
 By taking PrEP daily you can reduce your risk of transmission by as much as 95%.
 The World Health Organisation earlier this year released new guidelines for HIV prevention;

 “…(It is) recommended that men who have sex with men should at least consider pre-exposure prophylaxis with antiretroviral medications as an additional option to prevent HIV infection.”[i]

 So you can see PrEP is of great significance for all gay men across the globe.

-Is it available in Australia?
+Is PrEP available in Australia?

-The short answer is yes and no. Yes you are able to access PrEP in Australia, however no it is not currently licenced by the TGA (Therapeutic Goods Administration – the government body which regulates the supply of medication) and therefore it is not available at a subsidised price through the PBS (Pharmaceutical Benefits Scheme).
+The short answer is yes and no. Yes you are able to access PrEP in Australia, however no it is not currently licensed by the TGA (Therapeutic Goods Administration – the government body which regulates the supply of medication) and therefore it is not available at a subsidised price through the PBS (Pharmaceutical Benefits Scheme).